 I am naturally intrigued by national park travel projects in which photography plays a role.
 A few of the travelers do not describe themselves as photographers nor do they make a living in photography.
 However, although video is growing in popularity, photography remains such an effective form of communication when it comes to actually sharing the beauty of the national parks, that it is invariably part of those endeavors.
 Besides checking out how others saw places I had photographed, when the details are available, I enjoy reading about what they’ve done there, how they reacted to the places, and how they traveled.
 I hope you will also enjoy traveling vicariously via those sites.

-Although he made a living in commercial photography, Stan Jorstad (1922-2013) was possibly the first photographer in modern times who made a goal to photograph all the national parks.
+Although he made a living in commercial photography, Stan Jorstad (1922-2013) was possibly the first photographer in the late 20th century who made a goal to photograph all the national parks.
 He was the first to do so when there were 54 national parks, the subject of his book Those Rare Lands.
 When there were 57 and 58 national parks it is unclear if he or I was the first – my inquiries were not answered.
 Completing the project in his late years, his travels were frequently facilitated by the help of his family who also helped circulate a well-traveled exhibit.
 Although old age prevented him from photographing #59, Pinnacles National Park, he amply deserves a mention in this list, as his son continued his legacy by doing so.
 Jorstad’s photography is distinguished by his masterful use of a 6×17 panoramic camera.